mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

   return (
     <CssVarsProvider>
       <GlobalStyles styles={{
+        // The {selector} is the CSS selector to target the icon.
+        // We recommend to use a class over a tag if it is possible.
-        // the {selector} depends on the icon library '{selector}': {
+        '{selector}': {
           color: "var(--Icon-color)",
           margin: "var(--Icon-margin)",